wp-plugins/fadeout-thumbshots/readme.txt

 I got a lot of responses relating to new features and I'm already planning the implementations.
 So thanks for your feedback and stay tuned for more news to arrive. :-)

+Have fun with version 2.0 or have some more fun with the development version which has two more great features.
+The development version will become stable soon.
+See Changelog for details...

 == Installation ==